 Faculty & Staff Directory

-Mrs. Arsenault is a founding teacher at Gateway Middle School.
-She currently works as a 6th grade Math and Science teacher and Instructional Leader at Gateway Middle School.
-She is an active member of the Student Agency Task Force and an advisor for the Annual GMS’s Student Talent Show.
-She graduated from Simmons College with a degree in nursing and from Elmira College and the Harvard Graduate School of Education with masters' degrees in education.
-Therese is currently enrolled in the Reach Instructional Leadership Academy and a member of the Exploratorium’s Teacher Leader Institute where she works as a mentor teacher to San Francisco science teachers.
-When not working, Mrs. Arsenault enjoys traveling, spending time with her two sons, and reading.
-Originally from the east coast, she currently lives with her husband, David, in San Francisco.
+Therese is a founding teacher at Gateway Middle School.
+She currently works as a Math and Science Instructional Leader at Gateway Middle School.
+She is an active member of Gateway Public Schools Board of Trustees and serves on the Facilities Committee.
+She graduated from Simmons College with a degree in nursing and from Elmira College and the Harvard Graduate School of Education with masters' degrees in educational leadership.
+Therese is a member of the Exploratorium’s Teacher Leader Institute where she works as a mentor teacher to San Francisco science teachers.
+When not working, Therese enjoys traveling, spending time with her two sons, and reading.
+Originally from the east coast, she currently lives with her husband, David, in Petaluma.

 Anna was born and raised in Redondo Beach, California.
 She attended Santa Clara University, where she majored in Art History and Communications.
 She began teaching English abroad in 2016 and then received her teaching credentials (Social Science and English) and master’s in teaching from the University of San Francisco.
 She is eager to share her love of history, reading, and writing with her students!

 Ezra was born and raised in Spokane, Washington, but his mother’s family is Chetco (Southern Oregon coast) and Morongo (Southern California).
 He attended the University of San Francisco for his undergraduate degree in English as well as his Master’s in teaching.
 He is the grandchild and cousin of Indian Boarding School survivors, and is passionate about making school a place where Black and Native students in particular feel safe, integral, and scholarly.